fabric8-launcher/launcher-creator-backend/README.md

  - **core** -
    This folder contains core modules that provide support for the capabilites and the generators.
    - **deploy** - Module that can execute Capabilites, manages the `deployment.json` descriptor file, can generate a project's Resource file and can deploy it top OpenShift.
    - **info** - Modules that deals with input validation mostly.
    - **resources** - Module that deals with OpenShift/K8s Resource lists.
    - **utils** - Miscelleaneous utility functions.

 ## Generators

 Generators are modules that make changes to a user's project.
 Each module generally only makes a very specific and limited set of changes, using the UNIX philosophy of "Do one thing and do it well".

 For example a _Generator_ "mySQL" might create the necessary OpenShift/K8s Resources to set up a database service on OpenShift.
-Another one might create the code to connect to a databse from Node.js.
-Try not to make a _Genrator_ do too much, think of who would be maintaining the module for example, if a _Generator_ could generate the code for all the available languages it would soon become pretty complex and all the different people or teams that have the necessary expertise for their particular language would have to collaborate on that one module.
+Another one might create the code to connect to a database from Node.js.
+Try not to make a _Generator_ do too much, think of who would be maintaining the module for example.
+If a _Generator_ could generate the code for all the available languages it would soon become pretty complex and all the different people or teams that have the necessary expertise for their particular language would have to collaborate on that one module.
 Better to create one module for each language.
-If there are many common elements
-(for example they use a lot of the same supporting non-code files) consider splitting those out into a different module.
+If there are many common elements, for example they use a lot of the same supporting non-code files, consider splitting those out into a different module.

 So make _Generators_ simple, move the complexity to the _Capabilities_.